My Voice Journey

-More recently I trained as a Natural Voice Practitioner with Frankie Armstrong, an inspirational woman who started the Natural Voice Network (www.naturalvoice.net), which has been responsible for the birth of so many Community Choirs.
-Working with Frankie gave me the skills and courage to allow my voice to be heard and to begin working with people who classically say: ‘I love singing but, no, no, no … I can’t sing’.
-Well lets just get one thing clear:
+Later I trained as a Natural Voice Practitioner with Frankie Armstrong, an inspirational woman who founded the Natural Voice Network (https://www.naturalvoice.net), which has been responsible for the birth of so many Community Choirs.
+Working with Frankie gave me the skills and more importantly, the courage to allow my voice to be heard and to begin working with people who classically say: 'I love singing but, no, no, no...
+I can't sing' Well lets just get one thing clear:

 YES YOU CAN!

 I love working with my voice and with people.

 Apart from my regular work with Gilles and ongoing Natural Voice Practitoner work I have also worked with The Roy Hart Theatre in France which Is based on the work of Alfred Wolfson.
 Wolfson, a German Jew, served in the trenches in the Prussian war and, as a result of the atrocities he experienced, developed what we now call post traumatic stress disorder (PTSD).
 He spent his whole life working on his own and other’s voices, and believed that the voice could cure psychological blockages and physical illness too, such as PTSD.